Region and Vineyards

 Wine Pairing Ideas

-- Angel hair pasta with lemon, hazelnut, and sage – The citrus and nutty elements of the dish complement the wine’s creamy texture and toasty complexity.
+- Angel hair pasta with lemon, hazelnut, and sage – Enhances the wine’s nutty, citrusy and savoury profile.

-- Lemon crème brûlée – The wine’s fine acidity and subtle sweetness balance the rich custard and caramelized top.
+- Lemon crème brûlée – Balances the wine’s crisp acidity and creamy mousse.